bandwidth throttling

 Will a VPN stop bandwidth throttling?

 Yes, a VPN will stop bandwidth throttling in some circumstances.
 A VPN prevents your ISP from seeing what websites you visit or what you online.
-If your ISP throttles your bandwidth because you’re visiting websites that have not paid for “fast-lane” prioritization, using a VPN will stop your ISP from seeing this.
+If your ISP throttles your bandwidth because you’re visiting websites that have not paid for “fast-lane” prioritization(new window), using a VPN will stop your ISP from seeing this.
 If your ISP does not know what you’re doing online, it cannot restrict your bandwidth based on that information.

 Will a VPN slow down my internet?